2017 Appalachian Sustainable Development Board

 John was born in Louisville, Kentucky and grew up in Morganton, North Carolina.
 He graduated from Duke University and earned his law degree at Washington and Lee University.
 He came to Southwest Virginia in 1982 to work with the Southwest Virginia Legal Aid Society, representing low income clients with issues involving public benefits and consumer law.
 In 1997, John began his practice with Browning, Lamie and Gifford in Abingdon, Virginia, representing clients in workers’ compensation, Social Security and bankruptcy matters.
 John also serves on the Board of Directors of the Southwest Virginia Legal Aid Society.
 He is an avid runner and bicyclist who enjoys an annual week-long cycling trek through the mountains of Appalachia.

 Antoinette graduated from the University of Georgia.
 Most of her work career has been with non-profits, primarily the Coastal Heritage Society in Savannah, Georgia where she was Assistant Director and later Editor.
-In the volunteer arena she has served as Co-founder and President of the Waldorf Children’s Garden in Evansville, IN, and as National Trainer with Camp Noah during Katrina outreach for MN Lutheran Social Services as well as assorted local organizations including Evergreen Soil and Water Conservation District Associate Director from 1999 to 2011.
-Love of the land and river is the motivation that led her to launch Laughing Water Farm to preserve the 250 acre farm on the Middle Fork of the Holston River in Marion, Virginia.
+She has served as Co-founder and President of the Waldorf Children’s Garden in Evansville, IN, and as National Trainer with Camp Noah during Katrina outreach for MN Lutheran Social Services as well as assorted local organizations including Evergreen Soil and Water Conservation District Associate Director from 1999 to 2011.
 Her vision encompasses wildlife preservation including the endangered Gray Bat as well as a green space and retreat center.
-She seeks to grow sustainably for the health of the land, river, animals and people the the farm feeds.
+She seeks to grow sustainably for the health of the land, river, animals and people the the farm feeds with her farm Laughing Water.
 The products include Grass-fed Lamb, Classically-aged Angus Beef, Rose Veal and Ossabaw Island Pigs as well as a market garden.

 Jake Harris, Chair